-An International Classifier is conducting the following activities at an event:
+An International Classifier conducts is conducting the following activities at an event:

-(a) classifies sailors according to the current Para Classification Rules for World Sailing.
+(a) classifying classifies sailors according to the current Para Classification Rules for World Sailing.
 This includes medical, anatomical, and physiological analysis of the sailor’s capabilities, performance assessment through standardized tests and observation on the water during competition;

-(b) advises on, inspects and approves assistive devices used by sailors during competition;
+(b) advising advises on, inspects and approves assistive devices used by sailors during competition;

-(c) manages classification protest hearings to resolve disputes about a sailor’s classification; and
+(c) managing manages classification protest hearings to resolve disputes about a sailor’s classification; and

-(d) informs the race committee if a sailor or team is ineligible to compete.
+(d) informing informs the race committee if a sailor or team is ineligible to compete.